The 26 Book Challenge: Can You Read 26 Books in One Year?

 The Books You Read Can be Short or Long

 * Short or long, you get to decide.
 One of my favorite books is a small little book called, 'Christmas Joy" by Susan Branch.
-It's a 5 inch by 5 inch book that I like to read each Christmas season because it gets me in the holiday spirit.
+It's a 5 inch by 5-inch book that I like to read each Christmas season because it gets me in the holiday spirit.
 It's not a novel, but I keep it near my bed and read a few pages every night before I go to bed.
-It brings me a great deal of joy, and is still a book so would count as a book to read out of my 26.
-I also have another 5 by 5 inch book about happy couples who have been married for over 50 years.
+It brings me a great deal of joy and is still a book so would count as a book to read out of my 26.
+I also have another five by 5-inch book about happy couples who have been married for over 50 years.
 They give great advice on how to keep a marriage happy.It's called, " Married For Life."
-It is small but it is powerful and I read an excerpt to my husband in the mornings after breakfast.
+It is small but it is powerful, and I read an excerpt to my husband in the mornings after breakfast.
 Again, a small book that adds a lot of meaning to my life, and so don't forgo small books thinking they aren't worthy of your list.

 Keep Your Book Handy